 Mainstreet owns buildings in locations that may be susceptible to climate stress events or adverse localized effects of climate change, such as sea-level rise and increased storm frequency or intensity.
 The occurrence of one or more natural disasters, such as hurricanes, fires, floods, and earthquakes (whether or not caused by climate change), could cause considerable damage to its properties, disrupt operations and negatively impact Mainstreet's financial performance.
+In recent years, certain areas of British Columbia, Alberta and Saskatchewan have been negatively impacted by wildfires, and in certain areas flooding.
 To the extent these events result in significant damage to or closure of one or more of Mainstreet's buildings, its operations and financial performance could be adversely affected through lost tenants and an inability to lease or re-lease the space.
 In addition, these events could result in significant expenses to restore or remediate a property, increases in fuel (or other energy) prices or a fuel shortage, increases in the costs of insurance if they result in significant loss of property or other insurable damage, and the introduction of or increases in climate change taxes such as provincial or federal carbon taxes or cap and trade taxes.